pedro-gutierrez/form3/README.md

 Notes:

 - I am **intentionally** **skipping** any other validations or parsing on the internal structure of the attributes payload.
+- Implementation details are in package ```gitHub.com/pedro-gutierrez/form3/pkg/payments```.

 # Authentication

 We are not covering authentication/authorization.
 All requests are anonymous.

+Admin endpoints are also anonymous, however they can be disabled via the ```-admin``` command line flag.

 # Logging

-Package ```github.com/pedro-gutierrez/form3/pkg/logger``` introduces a structured logger that outputs JSON formatted log entrys to standard out.
+Package ```github.com/pedro-gutierrez/form3/pkg/logger``` introduces a structured logger that outputs JSON formatted log entries to the standard output.
 This way:

 - We support distributed, elastic deployments, such as Kubernetes, where we could have many replicas of our service running side to side.
 We leave the orchestrator the task to collect logs from all pods and centralize their management.
 - By being JSON, it will be easier to consume log entries and aggregate them, using tools such as Elasticsearch/Kibana.